Providing Milwaukee nursing students with education and training in public health

 Return to Listing

 In 2017, the Robert Wood Johnson Foundation brought together a group of thought leaders to explore the key roles that nurses play in improving the health of the U.S. population.
 This resulted in the development of recommendations that nursing and health care move beyond the individualistic, downstream focus of traditional medical care and view people in the context of their environment.
 Yet within nursing education and practice, more emphasis on population health is still required.

 Through this project, partners will take a multi-pronged approach to developing a system that will infuse the nursing curriculum with education on the social determinants of health and provide nursing students with opportunities to understand, engage with, and experience public health fields in order to build a workforce that is able to address both acute care and community needs.

-City of Milwaukee Health Department, Wisconsin Department of Health Services-Public Health Nurses Association, Wisconsin Public Health Association-Southeast Wisconsin Public Health Nurse Residency Program, UW-Milwaukee Joseph J. Zilber School of Public Health, Wisconsin Department of Workforce Development Fast Forward, JoAnn McGrath School of Nursing and Health Professions of Alverno College
+Community partners: City of Milwaukee Health Department, Wisconsin Department of Health Services-Public Health Nurses Association, Wisconsin Public Health Association-Southeast Wisconsin Public Health Nurse Residency Program, UW-Milwaukee Joseph J. Zilber School of Public Health, Wisconsin Department of Workforce Development Fast Forward; JoAnn McGrath School of Nursing and Health Professions of Alverno College

 8701 W Watertown Plank Road,

 Governance and Reporting